 Do you feel anxious and unsafe crossing the streets of New York City?
 How many times have you turned your bike into a puddle to avoid pedestrians?
 Are you constantly on high alert on the road to avoid bikers, pedestrians, or other drivers while driving?
 Pedestrians, bikers and drivers are stressed on the busy road.
 Are we safe from traffic accidents?

-Slow Down is an art installation that visualizes 8 years of traffic crash fatalities in New York City from 2010 to 2017 on fluorescent and transparent acrylic panels.
-Transparency of the material allows to view the accumulation of data through layers as well as yearly data on each from any direction and informs that more than thousands of lives have been taken away from traffic crash over the past 8 years.
-Streets are the largest and busiest infrastructure of New York City.
-Based on personal experience, walking the crowded and busy New York City streets occupied by pedestrians, bike riders, and cars may cause anxiety and fear.
+According to the data set, more than thousands of lives have been taken away from traffic crash over the past 8 years in streets, the largest and busiest infrastructure of New York City.
+From own personal experience as an urban dwellers, walking the crowded and busy New York City streets occupied by pedestrians, bike riders, and cars may often cause anxiety and fear.
 Evidently, NYC Open Data confirms fatalities and injuries by traffic crash occur everyday and with more than 200 fatalities and 50,000 injuries total every year.
-Slow Down aims to bring awareness to this public infrastructure and transportation safety issue and hopes to reduce accidents by slowing down the pace and making safer choices.
+The goal of Slow Down was to inform public through an art & design projects using an open data set from NYC government, to bring awareness about road and transportation safety issues and hope to reduce accidents by slowing down the pace and making safer choices.
 This Installation is also dedicated as a memorial piece to those thousand of lives lost and their families.

 Media & Publication coverage links